Elementary Obedience Group Dog Training Classes in Chardon

 Create Distance and Use Barriers

-The closer your dog is to the other dogs, the more distracted your dog will be.
-There are times where I space a dog farther away from the other dogs in the class.
-The dog is not in a time out.
-Instead, I am trying to use distance to help the dog be more relaxed.
+The closer your dog is to another dogs, the more distracted your dog will be.
+Being farther away from other dogs, will calm your dog.
+Your dog is not in a time out.
+Instead, I am using distance to help the dog feel more relaxed.
 The space away from the other dogs, allows your dog to be more calm.

 When your dog is calmer, your dog can learn better.
-A stressed dog has cortisol firing and an amygdala that is firing.
-This shuts down the cortex or the thinking part of the brain.
-We want a calmer dog so that the cortex of the brain actually works well for thinking.
+A stressed dog has a firing amygdala.
+The amygdala shuts down the cortex (the thinking part of the brain).
+We want a calmer dog , so the cortex can work.

 Slow Petting or Tellington Touch

 Recently, in my group dog training class in Chardon, I had a client, Carry, that had a dog named Stella.
-Stella was fearful and was able to attend my group dog training class because Tellington Touch calmed her down so she could learn.
+Stella was fearful and was able to attend my group dog training class because Tellington Touch calmed her.

-I would love to see you in my Elementary Obedience Group Dog Training Course in Chardon.
+I would love to see you in my Elementary Obedience Group Dog Training Course in Chardon, Ohio.
 Remember puppies are welcome too.
 If you are interested go to this link to sign up!
-If the class is full contact me and I will let you know when the next class is starting.
+If the class is full, contact me and I will let you know when the next class is starting.
 These classes are ongoing.

 Junior Outdoor Leash Walking Course

-This is time to train your dog in the real world!
-We work on training your dog to walk loosely and nicely on the leash in multiple outdoor settings at different Middlefield village parks.
+In this group course, let’s train your dog in the real world together.
+Train your dog to walk loosely and nicely on the leash in multiple outdoor settings.
+We will meet at different village parks in Middlefield.
 These parks can include: Mineral Lake, Eagle Creek Splash Pad Park, and Tare Creek Headwaters Trail.
-We also may meet at the Tractor Supply Store.
+We also meet at the Tractor Supply Store in Middlefield.

-Every week we meet with our dogs on leashes.
-The dogs are spaced apart so each dog has his or her own space.
-Then we work on walking from point A to point B while actively training our dogs together.
+The dogs are spaced apart and on leash.
+We walk from point A to point B, while actively training our dogs together.

-I also help teach your dog listen to basic commands when he or she is on leash with distractions such as leave, target and stay.
+On the walks, you will also teach your dog basic commands such as leave, target and stay.

 It’s important that you learn mental tools as well.
 Your mindset and emotions affect your consistency.
-I will help you gain a mindset of joy and peace on your leash walks.
+Learn how to enjoy the leash walking journey with your dog.

 Outdoor Senior Come Course

 Your dog must complete the Junior Outdoor Leash Walking Course first.
-Do you worry that your dog will run off?
+Do you worry that your dog will run off and nt come?

-Let’s meet for mutliple weeks and teach your dog to come well with distractions.
+Let’s meet for multiple weeks and teach your dog to come well with distractions.
 Every dog will be on a long line and space apart.
 Dogs will not be playing in the course.

 We will start with easy distractions and progress to harder distractions as the weeks progress.
-You will end up feeling more at peace because you feel more confident that your dog will come to you.
+You will end up feeling more at peace because you feel confident that your dog will come.

 It’s time to see the world with your dog and enjoy your time together.
 Let it begin now with a well behaved dog!